Online Sunshine Logo

 (10) During each solicitation campaign, and for not less than 3 years after its completion, the professional solicitor shall maintain the following records:

-(a) The date and amount of each contribution received and the name, address, and telephone number of each contributor.
+(a) The date and amount of each contribution received and the name, street address, and telephone number of each contributor.

-(b) The name and residence street address of each employee, agent, and any other person, however designated, who is involved in the solicitation, the amount of compensation paid to each, and the dates on which the payments were made.
+(b) The name and street address of each employee, agent, and any other person, however designated, who is involved in the solicitation, the amount of compensation paid to each, and the dates on which the payments were made.

 (c) A record of all contributions that at any time are in the custody of the professional solicitor.